SatoryKono/ChEMBL_data_acquisition/README_EN.md

 [`docs/OUTPUT_TARGETS_RU.md`](./docs/OUTPUT_TARGETS_RU.md).
 Refer to the [output reference](./docs/en/OUTPUT.md) for the complete specification.

+Custom file names such as `targets.csv` still trigger the post-processing chain, so helper lookups are emitted even when the export deviates from the canonical `output.target_<stamp>.csv` pattern.

 ## Documentation

 All guides are provided in English and Russian.
 The structure is mirrored across